PSUmodeling/Cycles/docs/index.md

 The microbial biomass C and N pools are also initialized as 3% of the pool sizes of stabilized soil C and N.

 `BD` is bulk density in Mg/m<sup>3</sup>, and `FC` and `PWP` are the field capacity and permanent wilting point volumetric water contents, respectively, in m<sup>3</sup>/m<sup>3</sup>.
-If any of these values are not known for a soil layer, you can enter -999 and the model will estimate the values using pedotransfer functions.
+If any of these values are not known for a soil layer, you can enter `-999` and the model will estimate the values using pedotransfer functions.

+`SON` is the soil organic nitrogen mass in kg/ha for each soil layer.
+You can also enter `-999` for `SON`, in which case the model starts with a fixed C:N ratio of 9.

 `NO3` and `NH4` are the nitrate and ammonium masses in kg/ha for each soil layer (important: the values are absolute masses, not concentrations).